Keypoint Church Israel

 Expedition Highlights

-Spend your final three days in Jerusalem witnessing the majesty of the Temple Mount with its famous Western Wall and the beloved Southern Wall where Jesus actually walked.
+• Spend your final touring days in Jerusalem witnessing the majesty of the Temple Mount with its famous Western Wall and the beloved Southern Wall where Jesus actually walked.

 Accommodations